top of page

 The importance of environmental stewardship for a healthy and bountiful ecosystem for all

 Across Africa, elephants cross into small shareholder farms and consume or trample crops as part of their natural foraging routine.
 This makes coexistence with people and wildlife difficult in areas where small shareholder farmers struggle with issues like poverty and drought.
 Farmer interactions with crop raiding elephants can sometimes become dangerous for both parties.
 To create management plans and plan mitigation strategies, it is necessary to understand the attitudes of local people towards wildlife and conservation and the challenges affecting coexistence.
 We conducted surveys in the KWC of Kenya in 6 different villages to assess these attitudes and understand how crop raiding and elephant tolerance varies across demographic groups.
 Some of the interesting findings are that most respondents live in fear of elephants but yet few have received information on deterrent methods that can prevent crop raiding.
 I've also used generalized linear models to assess which factors are the most likely predictors of farmers who use deterrent methods.
-Manuscript preparation is near completion and submission is targeted for spring 2022.
+Manuscript in review.

 Chili fences are one of the many mitigation methods used to deter elephants from crop raiding.
 To create a chili fence you crush locally grown peppers, mix them with used motor oil, saturate cloths with the noxious mixture and hang them on sisal twine attached to poles.
 The idea is elephants approach, get a good whiff of the mixture with their super-sensitive noses and then retreat.
 But little is known about how capsaicinoids (the active ingredient in chili peppers that gives them "heat") degrade in the environment.
 In addition, the use of motor oil can be harmful for the environment.
 Thus, our US team at the laboratories at Western Kentucky University set out to develop a methodology for Liquid Chromotography and Mass Spectrometry (LC-MS) technology to assess the capsaicinoids in chili and oil mixtures.
 We successfully created an assessment protocol with this technology for the first time.
 We used it to examine the capsaicinoid levels of different preparations of chili fence mixture.
 We found that boiling chilis before mixing with oil was an unnecessary step in preparation.
 We also found that there is a large loss of SHU (Scoville Heat Units, the measurement used to quantify "heat" in peppers) when creating these mixtures.
 You can read the results from our paper in Chromatographia HERE.

 For the next phase of this project, we have analyzed data on alternative solvents to motor oil (vodka, rubbing alcohol, and boiling with oil) and an experiment that looked at degradation of oil and pepper mixtures on a mock chili fence created in the lab.
 We found that oil remained the best solvent for chili peppers and that over 7 days there was no substantial degradation of capsaicinoids in the mock fences.
 It has long been recommended that chili fence mixtures be reapplied after 10-15 days of being deployed in the environment.
 However, this is the first time that its persistence has been verified in the lab.
 All of these findings can help conservationists and farmers in improving chili fence efficacy.
-Second publication currently in review.
+This work will be featured as a chapter in Chemical Signals in Vertebrates in 2023.

 We also partnered with Save the Elephants in nearby Sagalla from the Elephants and Bees Team to test beehive fences as part of the mitigation study.
 We have found high efficacy in beehive fences as well, even within dummy hive control fields.